Greens expel second candidate from leadership race

 The decision comes just days before electronic voting begins for the party to choose its next leader.

-Haddad says she believes the decision is motivated by fear her campaign has been upsetting the "status quo."
+Haddad says she believes the decision to remove her is motivated by fear her campaign has been upsetting the "status quo."

+"This is not the first time the (Green Party of Canada) establishment has attacked our movement or myself personally," Haddad said.

+She noted that former leader Elizabeth May, who remains a strong force within the party as an MP and parliamentary leader, recently retweeted a comment slamming Haddad after she threw her support in the B.C. provincial election to the new B.C.
+Ecosocialists party, over both the provincial NDP and Green party.

 A party spokeswoman says there will be no further comment until after Hadadd's appeal is heard.